Homelessness in Canada

 Homelessness in Canada was not a social problem until the 1980s.
-Canadian government housing policies and programs in place throughout the 1970s were based on a concept of shelter as a basic need or requirement for survival and of the obligation of government and society to provide adequate housing for everyone.
+The Canadian government housing policies and programs in place throughout the 1970s were based on a concept of shelter as a basic need or requirement for survival and of the obligation of government and society to provide adequate housing for everyone.
 Public policies shifted away from rehousing in the 1980s in wealthy Western countries like Canada, which led to a de-housing of households that had previously been housed.
 By 1987, when the United Nations established the International Year of Shelter for the Homeless (IYSH), homelessness had become a serious social problem in Canada.
 The report of the major 1987 IYSH conference held in Ottawa said that housing was not a high priority for government, and this was a significant contributor to the homelessness problem.
 While there was a demand for adequate and affordable housing for low income Canadian families, government funding was not available.
 In the 1980s a "wider segment of the population" began to experience homelessness for the first time – evident through their use of emergency shelters and soup kitchens.
 Shelters began to experience overcrowding, and demand for services for the homeless was constantly increasing.
 A series of cuts were made to national housing programs by the federal government through the mid-1980s and in the 1990s.
 While Canada's economy was robust, the cuts continued and in some cases accelerated in the 1990s, including cuts to the 1973 national affordable housing program.
 The government solution for homelessness was to create more homeless shelters and to increase emergency services.
 In the larger metropolitan areas like Toronto the use of homeless shelters increased by 75% from 1988 to 1998.
 Urban centres such as Montreal, Laval, Vancouver, Edmonton, and Calgary all experienced increasing homelessness.

 In Action Plan 2011, the Federal Government of Canada proposed $120 million annually from April 2014 until April 2019—with $70 million in new funding—to renew its Homelessness Partnering Strategy (HPS) with a focus on the Housing First model.
 Private or public organizations across Canada were eligible for HPS subsidies to implement Housing First programs.